 Wood gasification, biochar production, and efficient wood stoves, boilers, masonry ovens and rocket mass heaters offer a source of warmth, energy and more, that literally grows on trees.

-[This page is a work in progress as of Spring 2021.]
+[This page is a work in progress as of Summer 2021.]

 More notes will be added about how trees can and do provide for basic needs in mutually beneficial ways.